ecfm/CMU-MultimodalSDK/README.md

 # News

+--> A nice tutorial on how to use the SDK is prepared by Zhun Liu [here](https://github.com/Justin1904/CMU-MultimodalSDK-Tutorials)

 --> **Version 1.0.4 announced**.
 Special thanks to Zhun Liu and Michael Grundie.
 New features added to CMU-MOSI, CMU-MOSEI and POM datasets.
 TLDR: Word alignment on CMU-MOSI is substantially improved, therefore the language modality is now working much better - previous alignment for MOSI is now deprecated.
 This new alignment is not applied to GloVe and BERT, only to the raw words.
 New features including OpenFace2, OpenSmile-IS09 are also added.
 Computational sequences for IEMOCAP are also released (only available by proof of email from USC, the zip file is password protected).
 Please check the next_steps.md to see where we are going next.

 --> **Old preprocessed datasets used in our papers are available at: http://immortal.multicomp.cs.cmu.edu/raw_datasets/old_processed_data/**.
 Still we highly recommend using SDK since you will have access to the latest updates for the datasets.